lisp-mirror/nodgui/README.txt

   WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+5.1 Themes
+──────────

+  The themes definitions found in the `themes/' subdirectory are distributed with many different license, please carefully check the file `LICENSE.org' in each theme's subdirectory (e.g
+  <./themes/yaru/LICENSE.org>) for more information.

 6 Acknowledgment